nkutsche/xslt-package-handler/Readme.md

 ### XML Calabash Call

 Since xslt-pkg-manager 2.0.0 there is also integration classes for Calabash to use it in XProc.
-To enable the XSLT Packages for Calabash you have to use the configuration option `xproc-configurer`.
+To enable the XSLT Packages for Calabash you have to specify the class `com.nkutsche.xslt.pkg.handler.XProcConfigurer` as XProc configurer using the configuration option `xproc-configurer`.
 In the Calabash configuration file it would look like this:

 ```xml
 <xproc-config xmlns="http://xmlcalabash.com/ns/configuration">